 There are two main factors responsible for the degradation of solar panels: a) the type of the panel b) the impact of natural forces like weather and climatic conditions.
 Speaking of the type of solar panels, crystalline panels offer a greater degree of resistance against extreme weather conditions, and they can withstand heat and cold for more than two decades.
 Film panels, on the other hand, are more sensitive to changes in weather conditions and the process of degradation starts quite faster.

-Apart from the solar panel, there are other components in a solar PV system which needs attention.
+Apart from the solar panel, there are other components in a solar PV system that needs attention.
 They are important for the healthy functioning of the system.
-The standard inverter battery, for example, has a lifespan of 15 years, and need to be replaced at some point during the lifetime of your solar PV system while the microinverters last for a longer period and requires to be changed only once in 25 years.
+The standard inverter battery, for example, has a lifespan of 15 years and needs to be replaced at some point during the lifetime of your solar PV system while the microinverters last for a longer period and require to be changed only once in 25 years.

 Since wind and adverse weather conditions can affect the longevity of the panel, make sure that you choose the location wisely before installing.
 For example, mount them tightly and securely to the roof, so that the solar panels are not affected by strong winds.
 Similarly, ensure that there is no object standing close to the panel, which deflects the sunlight.
 Besides, make sure that the solar panels are clean, without dust piling on top of them.